Acorn worm: Respiratory system

 Acorn worms continually form new gill slits as they grow in size, with some older individuals of species like Balanoglossus aurantiacus having more than a hundred on each side.
-The microscopic species Meioglossus psammophilus have just a single gill slit.
-The gills in some acorn works have cartilaginous support structures.
+The microscopic species Meioglossus psammophilus has just a single gill slit.
+The gills in some acorn worms have cartilaginous support structures.
 Each slit consists of a branchial chamber opening to the pharynx through a U-shaped cleft and to the exterior through a dorso-lateral pore (see diagram below).
 Cilia push water through the slits, maintaining a constant flow.
 The tissues surrounding the slits are well supplied with blood sinuses.

 Nervous system

 A plexus of nerves lies underneath the skin, and is concentrated into both dorsal and ventral nerve cords.
 While the ventral cord runs only as far as the collar, the dorsal cord reaches into the proboscis, and is partially separated from the epidermis in that region.
 This part of the dorsal nerve cord is often hollow, and may well be homologous with the brain of vertebrates.
 In acorn worms, it seems to be primarily involved with coordinating muscular action of the body during burrowing and crawling.

-Acorn worms have no eyes, ears or other special sense organs, except for the ciliary organ in front of the mouth, which appears to be involved in filter feeding and perhaps taste (3).
+Acorn worms have no eyes, ears or other special sense organs, except for the ciliary organ in front of the mouth, which appears to be involved in filter feeding and perhaps taste.
 There are, however, numerous nerve endings throughout the skin.